Amed Rosario Player Props: Dodgers vs. Athletics

 Amed Rosario At The Plate

-- Rosario has 20 doubles, six triples, three home runs and 23 walks while batting .261.
+- Rosario is hitting .264 with 20 doubles, six triples, four home runs and 23 walks.

-- In three games this year, he has hit a long ball (3.1%, and 0.7% of his trips to the plate).
+- In four games this season, he has hit a long ball (4.1%, and 0.9% of his trips to the dish).

-- Rosario has driven in a run in 30 games this year (30.9%), including eight games with more than one RBI (8.2%).
+- Rosario has an RBI in 31 of 98 games this season, with multiple RBI in nine of them.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 41.2% of his games this year, with two or more runs scored in 10.3%.
+- He has scored in 41.8% of his games this year, with more than one run scored in 10.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.